 As all law firms know however, knowledge isn’t a static asset that is easy to control.
 Although lawyers are the ultimate knowledge-workers, knowledge can become siloed as individual workers can be unable to access vital information from another colleague at the crucial moment.
 To further complicate matters, lawyers increasingly tend to share information via email, which can make capturing and preserving knowledge near impossible, particularly for large enterprises.

 The average large law firm experiences a turnover of around 30% of attorneys in a five-year period, meaning knowledge can easily be lost for good.
-If a practise doesn’t have an efficient system in place for law firm knowledge management and is unable to capture, manage and action employees’ individual expertise and insights, then invaluable knowledge could soon be benefiting competitors.
+If a practice doesn’t have an efficient system in place for law firm knowledge management and is unable to capture, manage and action employees’ individual expertise and insights, then invaluable knowledge could soon be benefiting competitors.

 Technology enhances knowledge management